Emopusta/EngDemFinalProject/README.md

 ### About

-    Developing a Back-end and Front-end application for Northwind database
+    Developing a Back-end and Front-end web application for Northwind database

 > I am still working on it